Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Complications of sphenoiditis

-In the absence of therapy during the period of lowering immunity, the inflammatory process very quickly passes to neighboring tissues, and then the following diseases are provoked by it:
+In the absence of therapy during a period of decreased immunity, the inflammatory process very quickly spreads to neighboring tissues, and then the following diseases are provoked:

 • postorbital abscess;